valespring/stremio-debridio-emby-resolver/README.md

 - `logFile`: Path to log file

 #### Source Settings
-- `enabledAddons`: List of Stremio addons to fetch content from (supports both built-in addon IDs and full addon URLs)
+- `enabledAddons`: List of streaming addons to fetch content from (supports both built-in addon IDs and full addon URLs)
 - `categories`: Content categories to include (movie, series)
 - `filters`: Content filtering options (year range, genres, languages)

 ### Adding Custom Addons

-You can add custom Stremio addons by including their full manifest URLs in the `enabledAddons` array:
+You can add custom streaming addons by including their full manifest URLs in the `enabledAddons` array:

 ```json
 {